openwdl/wdl/SPEC.md

 $import = 'import' $string ('as' $identifier)?
 ```

 The import statement specifies that `$string` which is to be interpted as a URI which points to a WDL file.
-The basename of that URI is the namespace which contains the workflows and tasks from that file.
-If the `$identifier` is specified, then this will be used as the namespace for imported WDL files.
+The engine is responsible for resolving the URI and downloading the contents.
+The contents of the document in each URI must be WDL source code.

+If a namespace identifier (via the `as $identifer` syntax) is specified, then all the tasks and workflows imported will only be accessible through that namespace.
+If no namespace identifier is specified, then all tasks and workflows from the URI are imported into the current namespace.

 ```
 import "http://example.com/lib/stdlib"
-import "http://example.com/lib/analysis_tasks" as analysis import "lib.wdl"
+import "http://example.com/lib/analysis_tasks" as analysis

 workflow wf {
+  File bam_file

+  # file_size is from "http://example.com/lib/stdlib"
-  call stdlib.file_size
+  call file_size {
+    input: file=bam_file
+  }
   call analysis.my_analysis_task {
-    input: size=stdlib.file_size.bytes
+    input: size=file_size.bytes, file=bam_file
   }
 }
 ```